fallingmeteorite/task_scheduling/README.md

 ### !!!Warning!!!

-This function must be executed before shutting down to terminate and clean up the running tasks.
+This function must be executed to terminate and clean up running tasks before shutting down.
+In large-scale task scheduling, it is recommended to first click `Stop Adding Tasks` on the webpage to prevent errors caused by task initialization during exit.
+If not used, exit may report errors, which is normal.

 ### Example Usage: